How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Cons: You may decide you want to stay and explore (and will have paid full price).

 San Diego Zoo prohibits the resale of park tickets.
-Plus, buying through a reseller carries enormous risk.
+Plus, buying through an unauthorized reseller carries enormous risk.
 How do you know that the tickets are valid and unused?
-I’ve seen many physical and online tickets up close – you really could not know with 100% certainty that a second-hand ticket is real or fake just by looking at it.
+I’ve seen many physical and online tickets up close.
+You couldn’t know with 100% certainty whether a second-hand ticket is real or fake just by looking at it.

-Therefore, stay away from sites like eBay and Craigslist.
-If you are sitting on an unused ticket, remember that you have an entire year from the date of purchase to use it.
+Therefore, avoid sites like eBay and Craigslist.
+If you have an unused ticket, remember you have 1 year from the purchase date to use it.

 What to Know Before You Arrive at the Park